Pokémon Red, Blue, and Yellow

-The player controls the protagonist from an overhead perspective and navigates him throughout the fictional region of Kanto in a quest to master Pokémon battling.
-The goal of the games is to become the champion of the Indigo League by defeating the eight Gym Leaders and then the top four Pokémon trainers in the land, the Elite Four.
-Another objective is to complete the Pokédex, an in-game encyclopedia, by obtaining the 151 available Pokémon.
-Red and Blue utilize the Game Link Cable, which connects two Game Boy systems together and allows Pokémon to be traded or battled between games.
-Both titles are independent of each other but feature the same plot, and while they can be played separately, it is necessary for players to trade between both games in order to obtain all of the original 151 Pokémon.
+The player controls the protagonist from an overhead perspective and navigates the fictional region of Kanto in a quest to master Pokémon battling.
+The goal is to become the champion of the Indigo League by defeating the eight Gym Leaders and the top Pokémon trainers in the land, the Elite Four.
+Another objective is to complete the Pokédex, an in-game encyclopedia, by obtaining all 151 Pokémon.
+Red and Blue use the Game Link Cable, which connects two Game Boy systems and allows Pokémon to be traded or battled between games.
+Both versions feature the same plot, and while they can be played separately, players must trade between both games to obtain all of the original 151 Pokémon.

-Red and Blue were well-received with critics praising the multiplayer options, especially the concept of trading.
+Red and Blue were well-received, with critics praising the multiplayer options, especially the concept of trading.
 They received an aggregated score of 89% on GameRankings and are considered among the greatest games ever made, perennially ranked on top game lists including at least four years on IGN's "Top 100 Games of All Time".
-The games' releases marked the beginning of what would become a multibillion-dollar franchise, jointly selling over 300 million copies worldwide.
-In 2009 they were declared by IGN to be the "Best selling RPG on the Game Boy" and "Best selling RPG of all time".
+The games marked the beginning of a multibillion-dollar franchise, jointly selling over 400 million copies worldwide.
+The Red and Blue versions were remade for Game Boy Advance as FireRed and LeafGreen (2004) while Yellow was remade for Nintendo Switch as Let's Go, Pikachu! and Let's Go, Eevee!
+(2018).
+The originals were rereleased on the Virtual Console service for the Nintendo 3DS in 2016 to commemorate their twentieth anniversaries.